bandeepsingh123/Obsidian/2 - literature Notes/Books/Network Programming.md

 - datagram sockets referred to as SOCK_DGRAM aslo called  connectionless socket

 stream sockets are reliable and two way connected communication stream

+output two items into the stream socket in order 1 2 they will a